dotnet/roslyn-analyzers/src/Microsoft.NetCore.Analyzers/Microsoft.NetCore.Analyzers.md

 Value type typed arguments are uniquely boxed for each call to this method, therefore the result is always false.

-## [CA2014](https://docs.microsoft.com/visualstudio/code-quality/ca2014): Do not use stackalloc in loops.
+## [CA2014](https://docs.microsoft.com/visualstudio/code-quality/ca2014): Do not use stackalloc in loops

 |Item|Value|
 |-|-|